 - Power supply: 230 Vac

-The IBM 8513 monitor was bundled with IBM PS/2 computers.
-The example I have in my collection dates back to 1987: it was combined with the IBM PS/2 model 60 computer that I have had since I was a child.
+The IBM 8513 monitor was sold in combination with IBM/2 IBM computers.
+The specimen I have in the collection dates back to 1987: it was combined with the IBM PS/2 Model 60 computer that I have kept since I was a child.

 Necessary equipment